Roland Littlewood

-Roland Littlewood FRAI is a British anthropologist and psychiatrist, and Professor of Anthropology and Psychiatry at University College London.
-He is the co-author (with Maurice Lipsedge) of the book Aliens and Alienists, now in its third edition.
+Roland Martin Littlewood FRAI (2 February 1947 – 22 November 2025) was a British anthropologist and psychiatrist, and Professor of Anthropology and Psychiatry at University College London.
+He was the co-author (with Maurice Lipsedge) of the book Aliens and Alienists, now in its third edition.
 During his career, he was President of the Royal Anthropological Institute from 1994 to 1997.

-Littlewood has interests in the (medical and social) anthropology of the Caribbean, Albania and Britain.
-He has written extensively about the diagnosis of the black immigrant population in the UK.
+Littlewood had interests in the (medical and social) anthropology of the Caribbean, Albania and Britain.
+He wrote extensively about the diagnosis of the black immigrant population in the UK.

+Littlewood died on 22 November 2025, at the age of 78.